vaughnw128/vaughn.sh/content/recipes/carnitas.md

 - 4 lbs.
 Pork Shoulder
 - 1 Onion quartered
 - 1 Orange quartered
-- 8 cloves of garlic smashed with a knife
+- 8 cloves of garlic whole, or smashed with a knife
 - 1.5 Tbsp salt
-- 1/3 Cup oil
+- 1/3 Cup oil - I typically use canola, but lard is traditional from what I've seen
-- Bay leaves and fresh oregano (optional)
+- Bay leaves and fresh oregano
-- Cinnamon (Optional)
+- Cinammon - 1/4 tsp powdered or a small piece of whole cinammon.

 ## Directions
 1. Cut pork into large 2-inch cubes.